History of New York (state): Dutch and British colonial period

 On April 4, 1609, Henry Hudson, in the employ of the Dutch East India Company, departed Amsterdam in command of the ship Halve Maen (Half Moon).
 On September 3 he reached the estuary of the Hudson River.
 He sailed up the Hudson River to about Albany near the confluence of the Mohawk River and the Hudson.
 His voyage was used to establish Dutch claims to the region and to the fur trade that prospered there after a trading post was established at Albany in 1614.

 In 1614, the Dutch under the command of Hendrick Christiaensen, built Fort Nassau (now Albany) the first Dutch settlement in North America and the first European settlement in what would become New York.
-It was replaced by nearby Fort Orange in 1623.
+It was replaced by nearby Fort Orange in 1624.
+In 1625, Fort Amsterdam was built on the southern tip of Manhattan Island to defend the Hudson River.
+This settlement grew to become the city New Amsterdam.

 The British conquered New Netherland in 1664; Lenient terms of surrender most likely kept local resistance to a minimum.
-The colony and city were both renamed New York (and "Beverwijck" was renamed Albany) after its new proprietor, James II later King of England, Ireland and Scotland, who was at the time Duke of York and Duke of Albany The population of New Netherland at the time of English takeover was 7,000–8,000.
+The colony and New Amsterdam were both renamed New York (and "Beverwijck" was renamed Albany) after its new proprietor, James II later King of England, Ireland and Scotland, who was at the time Duke of York and Duke of Albany.
+The population of New Netherland at the time of English takeover was 7,000–8,000.